 Glitter Germ Experiment

-As cold and flu season approaches I like to work in some activities that teach the kids why proper handwashing and other hygiene practices are.
-The Glitter Germ Experiment helps kids to actually be able to see the “germs” and give them a more concrete understanding of how handwashing and germ prevention work.
+As cold and flu season approaches, I like to add some activities that teach the kids why proper handwashing and other hygiene practices are important.
+The Glitter Germ Experiment helps kids actually see the “germs” and gives them a more concrete understanding of how handwashing and germ prevention work.

-It can be hard especially for smaller children for them to understand that even though you can’t see them germs are everywhere!
+It can be hard for smaller children to understand that germs are everywhere, even though you can’t see them!

 Do you think this experiment is cool?
 I have more on this list of Health and Hygiene for Kids.

 It’s always fun to do hands-on learning activities with the kids.
-Not only do they teach them to be forward-thinking and help with analytical skills, but it also helps them learn to process and research as well.
+Not only do they teach them to be forward-thinking and help with analytical skills, but they also help them learn to process and research.

 And since kids are fascinated by touching all the things, learning about germs seems like a great idea!